igrek51/xman/README.md

 Implement your function in place of one of the following functions:
 - `transform_request(request: HttpRequest) -> HttpRequest` - Transforms each incoming Request before further processing (caching, forwarding).
 - `transform_response(request: HttpRequest, response: HttpResponse) -> HttpResponse` - Transforms each Response before sending it.
-- `can_be_cached(request: HttpRequest) -> bool` - Indicates whether particular request could be saved / restored from cache.
+- `can_be_cached(request: HttpRequest, response: HttpResponse) -> bool` - Indicates whether particular request could be saved / restored from cache.
 - `cache_request_traits(request: HttpRequest) -> Tuple` - Gets tuple denoting request uniqueness.
 Requests with same results are treated as the same when caching.
 - `override_config(config: Config)` - Overrides default parameters in config.